destroyer200/hackondata/README.md

 #### Intersections
 ![Intersections](./images/intersections.png)

-From the graph, we can see the shap of the City of Toronto and main street and how the intersections are disbributed geographically.
+From the graph, we can see the shape of the City of Toronto and main street and how the intersections are distributed geographically.

 #### Cultural Facilities
 ![Facilities](./images/facilities.png)

-This graphs show us the geographic distribution of cultural facilities according to their coordinates.
-It is no surprise that cultural facilities are condensed in downtown arear of the City of Toronto.
+This graph shows us the geographic distribution of cultural facilities according to their coordinates.
+It is no surprise that cultural facilities are condensed in downtown area of the City of Toronto.

 ## 3.2 DBSCAN Clustering